Tampa General Hospital

 1 Tampa General Circle Tampa, FL 33606

-Tampa General Hospital (TGH) has been ranked as one of the top 50 hospitals nationally in six medical specialties which includes orthopaedics.
-Tampa General Hospital is located approximately fifteen miles south of the USF campus.
+Situated on Beautiful Davis Island, Tampa General Hospital (TGH) has been ranked as one of the top 50 hospitals nationally in six medical specialties which includes orthopaedics.
+Tampa General Hospital is located approximately fifteen miles south of the USF campus and is one of the largest hospitals in the country.
 It serves as the Level 1 Trauma Center for the region, and it is a primary post-graduate training location for the USF Morsani College of Medicine.
 USF orthopaedic residents receive education and training on trauma, foot and ankle, hand, and adult reconstruction surgery.
 Orthopaedic surgery education at TGH is provided by many of the faculty members from Florida Orthopaedic Institute, under the supervision of Roy Sanders, M.D., USF Chairman, FOI President, and Chief of Orthopaedics at TGH.

 Additionally, the residency and fellowship academic office is situated in the Harbourside building at Tampa General Hospital.

-Founded in 1989, Florida Orthopaedic Institute has grown from 12 orthopaedists working in one office and one hospital, to over 40 physicians, 25 mid-level providers, 15 Fellows, and a professional staff of more than 700, working in 9 offices and 19 regional hospitals, two Surgery Centers and two Orthopaedic Urgent Care centers.
+Founded in 1989, Florida Orthopaedic Institute has grown from 12 orthopaedists working in one office and one hospital, to over 90 physicians, numerous mid-level providers and Fellows, and a professional staff of more than 700, working in over 9 offices and 19 regional hospitals, two Surgery Centers and two Orthopaedic Urgent Care centers.

 3100 E. Fletcher Avenue Tampa, FL 33613